 from Moka Bros

 You love Mexicans.
 In fact, nobody respects Mexicans and Hispanics more than you.
 If you're feeling slightly adventurous then skip all the American grub and remind all the haters that you don't think Mexicans are that bad.
-For down and dirty Tex-Mex cuisine you can't go past Ron Mexico or Q Mex, but for something a little more authentic, check out Taco Bar.
+For down and dirty Tex-Mex cuisine you can't go past Q Mex, but for something a little more authentic, check out Taco Bar.
 They may not serve taco bowls like they do in Trump Tower, but we promise you this Mexican food will hit the spot.

 It ain't collusion if you're struck by a sudden hankering for borscht.
 To fix your craving for Soviet-style cuisine, head to Moscow Restaurant for old-world Mother Russia vibes, Dacha for an exceptionally diverse Ukrainian-Russian menu or Traktirr Pushkin for comforting, authentic home-cooking.
 Just make sure you forego all talk of future elections.